 - 1 tablespoon olive oil

-- Italian seasonings to taste, (no garlic or onion)
+- Italian seasonings lightly added, (no garlic or onion)

 Boil spaghetti; set aside.
-In separate pan, cook meat, sauce, olives, seasonings and mushrooms until heated thoroughly.
+In separate pan, cook meat, sauce, olives, seasonings until heated thoroughly.
 Separate portions of the spaghetti noodles onto individual serving platters; add meat sauce liberally to the top of the spaghetti.
-Either mix the vegetables in with the sauce, or serve on the side to create a truly balanced doggy meal.
+Either mix the vegetables in with the sauce, or serve on the side.

 Yummy Tummy Cake